Matti02co/audio-urgency-classifier-pyspark/README.md

-# Audio Urgency Classifier with PySpark
+# Audio Urgency Classifier with PySpark (Big Data project 2025)

 This project focuses on detecting urgency in Italian spoken audio using machine learning models from PySpark's `pyspark.ml` library.
 A custom dataset was created, consisting of audio clips with and without urgency, each with multilingual transcriptions.
 Features were extracted from both audio (MFCC, pitch, RMSE) and text (TF-IDF), and used to train and evaluate three classifiers: Random Forest, Logistic Regression, and Gradient-Boosted Trees.